 - provided a garden tour of six Iowa City area gardens

 - held a lecture series on landscape design and gardening in cooperation with the Iowa City Public Library

 - prepared materials for school use for Arbor Day observances

 - provided a weekly “What’s Blooming” column in the Iowa City Press Citizen

 - initiated an annual awards program recognizing excellence in architecture, landscape design and graphic identification design

-In 1970 the first GREEN Garden Fair and plant sale was held to raise needed funds and also to provide an opportunity for the public to obtain high-quality, locally grown plants at reasonable prices.
-The plant sale was held annually since then for 48 years, until 2018.
+In 1970 the first Project GREEN Garden Fair and plant sale was held to raise needed funds and also to provide an opportunity for the public to obtain high-quality, locally grown plants at reasonable prices.
+The plant sale was held annually for 48 years, until 2018.

 These fundraising events allowed Project GREEN to start on a series of public area improvement projects:

 - 1969: Highway 6 Bypass, Riverside Dr. to airport